WOF-Softwares/Docura/docs/blog/building-docura-in-37-hours.md

 - Only one editing mode (WYSIWYG-only can feel limiting)
 - No split-pane view for learning markdown syntax
 - Closed source and $14.99 price tag
+- Massive disk footprint (326 MB installation!)
-- Heavy memory footprint (1011 MB on my system)
+- Heavy memory usage (1011 MB on my system)
 - Poor Linux integration (no tiling window manager support)

 So I fired up my IDE and started what became **Docura**.